AndrewWHans/software-engineering-foundations/SWE-Concepts/OS&cloud-computing.md

 - Memory: OS manages the computer's primary memory and provides mechanisms for optimizing memory use.<br>
 - Security: implements security policies and mechanisms like access control or encryption<br>

 And many more!
-There are also **types** operating systems too, including:
+There are also **types** operating systems too, including *batch, time-sharing, distributed, network, real-time*.
+To learn more, refer to this [link](https://www.geeksforgeeks.org/types-of-operating-systems/)
-- Batch/Time-sharing
-- Distributed/Network